nickytonline/www.nickyt.co/src/posts/frontend-developer-resources-2022-4cp2.md

 - [A Primer On CSS Container Queries](https://www.smashingmagazine.com/2021/05/complete-guide-css-container-queries)

 ## HTML

+If you're doing web development, longterm, it's crucial that you become familiar with semantic markup.
+Pass on the order for `<div />` soup.

 - [MDN](https://developer.mozilla.org/en-US/) as always
 - [HTMHell](https://www.htmhell.dev) – A great site with horrible examples of HTML and how to fix them